 The ones to buy:

 Our Legacy are more well known for their clothes than their sunglasses, but since introducing their eyewear range in SS16 their selection of sunnies have gone from strength to strength.
-And much like the majority of their designs, the Bold sunglasses feature the perfect combination of quirky design and brilliant construction.
+And much like the majority of their designs, the Embrace sunglasses feature the perfect combination of quirky design and brilliant construction.
 Made from an Italian acetate and featuring a pair of Carl Zeiss lenses, these are perfect for those wanting something more eye-catching than your standard pair of glasses.

 While it may have been Christian Roth’s 6558 glasses that were made famous by Kurt Cobain, Christian Dior have been the ones who’ve taken the shape and ran with it in the past year: as everyone and their #influencer cousin has tried to dabble in the iconic bug-eyed shades.